top of page

 Trooper Gain's wife, Rosemary, is living in Vancouver, WA.
 Their daughter, Danielle, and two of her sons, Jaeden and Jaxton also live in Vancouver.
 Danielle's oldest son, James, named after his grandfather, lives in the Vancouver area with his father.
 His son Todd, from his previous marriage, lives in Greensboro, NC.
 James’ brother, John, lives in Battleground, WA.

 On March 6, 2009, a memorial was unveiled at the southbound Gee Creek rest area on I-5 at mile post 11, to honor and remember Trooper Gain.
+Located along a roadway he once patrolled, the memorial serves as a lasting tribute to Trooper Gain’s service and sacrifice.
+It stands as a place of reflection for fellow troopers, family members, and members of the public and ensures that his dedication to protecting the citizens of Washington State is never forgotten.

 Please take a moment to remember Trooper James Gain and his family.